You have decided to buy a trampoline. Now, what do you do? For a start – a simple trampoline buying guide!

 Sometimes less is more.
 It is important to buy a trampoline based on the specific age of the user because the overall usability and performance of the trampoline depend on the jumpers’ weight.
 15ft trampoline for a preschooler?
 A big no. So always try to buy a trampoline accordingly.

-While the average trampoline size is 12 ft, during the last few years most of the people decided to go with bigger models, mostly 14 feet, while a small number decided that 15 ft will be a size that would suit them.
+While the average trampoline size is 12 ft, during the last few years most of people decided to go with bigger models, mostly 14 feet, while a small number decided that 15 ft will be a size that would suit them.
 Have in mind that sometimes there is no real difference in jumping space between those two, as the location of the net (enclosure) dictates how much room there’s gonna be.
 Also, sometimes the shape is what matters, for example, a 14ft square trampoline would have jumping space equivalent of a 20 ft round trampoline.

 Where Should You Buy a Trampoline?

 When purchasing, you have three real options available.
 The first option is a big-box store.
 Several big retailers carry them.
 You can get great deals at stores like this.
 Also, big-box stores usually have a consumer-friendly return policy.
 With that said, the selection at these stores tends to be fairly limited.
-In addition, the staff won’t be able to answer questions you might have.

 The second option is to shop online.
 There are always deals available on web-based stores, and there are all kinds of products to choose from.
 You’ll be able to find trampolines you wouldn’t be able to obtain anywhere else.
 With that said, having one shipped to your home can be a challenge.
 In addition, not all stores will be able to answer questions or provide you with detailed product information.